replicatedhq/kURL/docs/arch/adr-009-storage-migration.md

 A new field, `rook.minimumNodeCount`, will be added to the rook config.
 When set to a value of 2 or more (requires openebs localpv to be present), the rook operator will be installed on single node installs, but no ceph cluster will be created.
-When unset or set to a value of 1, the Rook storage class will function as at does today, backed by Rook-Ceph.

 An example spec is provided below: